-The church was built in the first half of the 13th century.
-At the beginning of the fourteenth century, the temple was rebuilt in the gothic style, a chancel was added to the original church.
-At the end of the fourteenth century, a side aisle was added to the north.
-In the sixteenth century, the church received new vaults, and the central nave received a flat ceiling.
-In 1611, the church briefly passed into the hands of evangelicals.
-Already in 1617 it was again a Catholic.
-Protestants again took over the building in 1645 during the rebellion of George Rakoczi.
-During this period, a porch was added to the nave from the south, and the whole church was surrounded by a wall.
-Smaller corrections were also made in the 19th and 20th centuries.
+Church of St. Sigismund was built in the first half of the 13th century.
+At the beginning of the fourteenth century, the chancel was rebuilt in the Gothic style, while in the fourth quarter of the 14th century, a side aisle was added from the north.
+In the 16th century, the main nave was covered with a Renaissance vault.
+In 1611, the church briefly passed into the hands of Protestants, but after six years it was again Catholic.
+Protestants once again took over the building in 1645, during the rebellion of George II Rákóczi.
+During this period, a porch was added to the nave from the south, and the entire church was surrounded by a wall.
+Smaller modifications were also made in the 19th and 20th centuries.
 During World War II, the upper part of the tower was severely damaged by Russian soldiers.

 The church was originally a late Romanesque building with a slender, four-sided western tower, an aisleless nave, probably a four-sided chancel and a sacristy on the north side.
 At the beginning of the fourteenth century, the chancel was rebuilt in the Gothic style into a polygon ended on the eastern side.
 Then, in the fourth quarter of the 14th century, an aisle or chapel was erected on the northern side of the nave.
 The nave and aisle initially had separate gable roofs, which later replaced one common roof.

 The original Romanesque building was illuminated by small, splayed outside and semi-circular headed windows.
 Early Gothic windows from the beginning of the 14th century, already received a pointed arch, were much higher, although still very narrow.
 Their single-light openings were crowned with trefoils.
 The windows from the Gothic period were wider, pointed-arched, filled with two-light tracery.
 At least some of them were filled with colorful stained glass, showing, apart from floral motifs, scenes with architecture.